2014 NUTRITION PREVIEW

 Voluntary front-of-pack labelling

 Previously, food and drink labels within the UK were renowned for differing in the range of nutritional information they provided.
-Indeed, research showed that consumers found these conflicting messages confusing, which has important implications on consumer choice as food labels are an essential tool in helping consumers make informed decisions about the food they buy.
+Indeed, research showed that consumers found these conflicting messages confusing, buy diflucan over the counter which has important implications on consumer choice as food labels are an essential tool in helping consumers make informed decisions about the food they buy.

 It was encouraging therefore that in June 2013, following consultations with food businesses, NGOs and academics, the Department of Health released new voluntary guidelines for creating standardised front-of-pack labelling.
 Under this system a consistent traffic-light coding system is used on front of packaging to determine the nutritional value of food portions, in conjunction with the percentage contribution a typical serving makes to the Reference Intakes (RIs).